La Terra Trema: Plot

 The film is divided into five sections: a prologue, three main phases, and an epilogue.

 The Valastro is a family of working-class fishermen in Aci Trezza, a small fishing village on the east coast of Sicily.
 The first phase tells about the fishermen's attempt to improve their economic circumstances.
 They demand a better price for their fish and are urged by the eldest son Ntoni to throw the wholesalers' scales into the ocean but end up in jail.
 The wholesalers realize it is more profitable to have the fishermen work, so they have them released.
-Ntoni, has lived on the mainland for a time, has brought some new, open-minded ideas back to Sicily, and he tries to form a cooperative, but no one joins him.
+Ntoni, having lived on the mainland for a time, has brought some new open-minded ideas back to Sicily, and he tries to form a cooperative, but no one joins him.
 In deciding to do it on his own, he convinces his family to mortgage their house to buy a boat and start his new life.

-The second part shows the Valastro's vulnerability.
+The second part shows the Valastros' vulnerability.
 They realize that the price of being owners is high.
-When they go out in a particularly bad storm, their new boat is severely damaged, and the Valastro's have no money to get it repaired.
+When they go out in a particularly bad storm, their new boat is severely damaged, and the Valastros have no money to get it repaired.
 The other fishermen and the wholesalers mock them, convinced of the immutability of the prevailing social order.

-The third phase of the film affirms the Valastro's vulnerability and traces their decline.
-The social and psychological consequences of the Valastro's attempt to change things are gradually revealed.
+The third phase of the film affirms the Valastros' vulnerability and traces their decline.
+The social and psychological consequences of the Valastros' attempt to change things are gradually revealed.
 They are out of work, no one wants to give them any opportunity, and the wholesalers can set the price for their fish.
 Cola runs away to seek a better life.

 In the epilogue, Ntoni is overcome by poverty and hunger, and goes, with his two young brothers, Vanni and Alessio, to work as a day laborer for the wholesalers, who have bought new boats.